wrathofrathma/devlog/content/posts/20240825231315-setting_up_a_blog_pipeline_with_doom_emacs.md

 npx quartz create
 ```

-The command will walk you through a few questions
+During the setup, you'll be prompted to configure a few options

 -   Choose how to initialize the content in '/path/to/content'
     -   Empty Quartz